stompetower/frantic/gfx/_sprites/_designs/VIEW_IMAGES.md

 ## During intro & story

-These sprite designs are not available.
-See directory `_sprites/_final_patterns` for the intro & story sprites without color information.
+The intro & story sprite designs are not available.
+See directory `gfx/_sprites/_final_patterns` for the intro & story sprites without color information.
-Most of these sprites were copied from ANMA's demo 'The Source of Power' where these were also used.
+Most of these sprites were copied from ANMA's demo 'The Source of Power' which uses the same sprites.

 ## During game play